home-assistant/home-assistant.io/source/_topics/packages.markdown

 footer: true
 ---

-## {% linkable_title About %}

 Packages in Home Assistant provides a way to bundle different component's configuration together.
-We were already introduced to the two configuration styles (specifying platforms entries together or individually) on the [adding devices](/getting-started/devices) page.
+We were already introduced to the two configuration styles (specifying platforms entries together or individually) on the [adding devices](/getting-started/devices/) page.
 Both of these configuration methods require you to create the component key in the main `configuration.yaml` file.
 With packages we have a way to include different components, or parts of configuration using any of the `!include` directives introduced in [splitting the configuration](/topics/splitting_configuration).

 Packages are configured under the core `homeassistant/packages` in the configuration and take the format of a packages name (no spaces, all lower case) followed by a dictionary with the package config.
 For example, package `pack_1` would be created as: